Guide

 The two most common sizing mistakes

 Ordering too small is the more expensive mistake.
-When your 10-yard fills up halfway through the garage, you're paying for the pickup, then paying for a new delivery — sometimes adding $150–$200 in extra charges.
-The extra $70 to step up from a 10 to a 15 almost always beats a redelivery fee.
+If your 15-yard fills up halfway through the job, you're paying for the pickup, then paying for a new delivery.
+The small step up to a 20-yard often beats a redelivery fee.

 Ordering too big costs a bit more upfront but gives you the flexibility to add "one more thing" without stress.
 Empty air in a dumpster is far cheaper than overflow charges or a second trip.